 Nrf2 Pathway: Increasing the body’s ability to get rid of toxins

 The Nrf2 (Nuclear factor erythroid 2–related factor) signaling pathway regulates the expression of antioxidants and phase II detoxification enzymes.
-This is a fundamental pathway that is important in how well your body functions.
-Your genetic variants impact how well this pathway functions.
+It is a fundamental pathway important in how well your body functions.
+Your genetic variants in the NFE2L2 gene impact this NRF2 pathway.

 MTHFR – Beyond C677T and A1298C

-The folate cycle interacts with the methylation cycle, supplying the body’s need for methyl groups.
-But C677T and A1298C do not give the whole picture for the MTHFR gene.
-There are additional variants that also impact the functionality of the enzyme.
+The MTHFR C677T and A1298C variants get a lot of press, but they do not give the whole picture of the MTHFR gene.
+Additional variants are impacting the functionality of the enzyme.

 GSTs: glutathione-S-transferase enzymes for detoxifying environmental toxins